raubersn/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Analytics (Stretch)

+The editing page of a short URL will present the following metrics:
+- Number of total visit
+- Number os visits by unique users
+- Log of all the visits received, containing when and who made it
+  - If a logged user visited the URL, their ID will be listed
+  - If the user is unknow, their IP is listed instead

 ## RESTful API (Stretch)

 TinyApp implements a RESTful API following the routing conventions: